SmartPracticeschool/llSPS-INT-2704-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

     Create an IBM Cloud Functions web action that allows Watson Assistant to post queries to Watson Discovery

     Build a web application with integration to all these services & deploy the same on IBM Cloud Platform

+ Flow

+ This flow basically summarizes the project.
+It begins with :

+1. The annotation of document using Watson Dicovery SDU.
+2. The user interacts with Node-Red app UI.The chatbot engages the user in conversation.
+3. Dialog in this interaction is coordinated by Watson Assistant.
+4. If the customer asks a technical question, it will be passed to Cloud Functions action.
+5.This action will further pass onto to Watson Discovery and return with appropriate solution.